-A print showing The Corner in 1892 appears in the New York Public Library's Digital Gallery.
+A print showing The Corner in 1892 appears in the New York Public Library's Digital Collections.
 Another print with the same date shows a Koster & Bial at 200 Worth St., on the corner of Park Row (click for image).
 This print is called a "souvenir" and probably represents Koster & Bial at a much earlier time than 1892.

 By 1894 ownership of "The Corner" had passed to the estate of one Josiah Belden.
 NYC Dept. of Buildings records indicate that at this time the building was occupied by "Store, Billiard and Lodge Rooms."

 < previous || next > street index map signs by date signs by name see what's new